mozilla/skywriter/docs/tutorials/gui.html.markdown

         }
     }

-This looks like fairly normal CSS, right? *Except* what's that `.bespin` doing surrounding those other rules?
+This looks like fairly normal CSS, right? *Except* what's that `.skywriter` doing surrounding those other rules?
 When LESS expands this out to standard CSS, the result would be something like this:

     :::css
-    .bespin .tutorial-toolbar {
+    .skywriter .tutorial-toolbar {
     }

-    .bespin .tutorial-toolbar li {
+    .skywriter .tutorial-toolbar li {
     }

-So, the surrounding `.bespin` is a nice little shorthand, and it prevents CSS from leaking out onto the page.
-When you consider the use of Bespin Embedded on other sites, it's a good idea to ensure that all of our styles are scoped for use only within Bespin.
+So, the surrounding `.skywriter` is a nice little shorthand, and it prevents CSS from leaking out onto the page.
+When you consider the use of Skywriter Embedded on other sites, it's a good idea to ensure that all of our styles are scoped for use only within Skywriter.

 With these styles in place, let's reload the page.
 Much nicer, eh?